redamarta/interview_project/models/staging/globepay/stg_globepay__acceptance_report.md

 {% enddocs %}

 {% docs stg_globepay__acceptance_report__state %}
-The binary state of the transaction: Accepted or Declined.
+The binary state of the transaction: ACCEPTED or DECLINED.
 {% enddocs %}

 {% docs stg_globepay__acceptance_report__is_cvc_provided %}